 - Close all software in use. - Remove the PC Cards, if inserted.
-To do so, right-click the Safely Remove Hardware icon in the taskbar.
-Select the hardware you want to unplug and click Stop. - Disconnect any USB devices. - Then press the <Ctrl>+<Alt>+<Delete> keys at the same time to restart the computer.
+To do so, double-click the Unplug or Eject Hardware icon in the taskbar.
+Select the hardware you want to unplug and click Stop. - Disconnect any USB devices. - Then press the <Ctrl>+<Alt>+<Delete> keys at the same time to enter the Windows Security feature to close any application that can not close normally, and restart your system.